ava-labs/ortelius/docs/deployment.md

 ### Avalanche.go

 The IPCs for the chains you want to consume must be available.
-This can be done by starting the Avalanche.go process with the `--ipcs-chain-ids` flag, example:
+This can be done by starting the Avalanche.go process with the `--index-enabled` and `--ipcs-chain-ids` flag, example:

-`./build/avalanchego --ipcs-chain-ids=11111111111111111111111111111111LpoYY,2oYMBNV4eNHyqk2fjjV5nVQLDbtmNJzq5s3qs3Lo6ftnC6FByM --http-host=0.0.0.0 --coreth-config='{"rpc-gas-cap":2500000000,"rpc-tx-fee-cap":100,"eth-api-enabled":true,"debug-api-enabled":true,"tx-pool-api-enabled":true}'`
+`./build/avalanchego --index-enabled=true --ipcs-chain-ids=11111111111111111111111111111111LpoYY,2oYMBNV4eNHyqk2fjjV5nVQLDbtmNJzq5s3qs3Lo6ftnC6FByM --http-host=0.0.0.0 --coreth-config='{"rpc-gas-cap":2500000000,"rpc-tx-fee-cap":100,"eth-api-enabled":true,"debug-api-enabled":true,"tx-pool-api-enabled":true}'`

 ### MySQL